 - Transparency: Bing is more forthright than Google in the specifics of where your ads are running

-Again, the argument for using Bing Ads will never cite search volume, user rate, or any other number that reflects size, scope, or market.
-What it offers is on a significantly smaller scale, but still holds value for contracting companies.
+The argument for using Bing Ads will never cite search volume, user rate, or any other number that reflects size, scope, or market.
+What it offers is significantly smaller but still holds value for contracting companies.